 About CTO and Our Mission

 Our goal at CTO is to provide high-quality support to everyone involved in the clinical trial process.
-Our support extends to the principal investigators (lead investigator), clinicians and, most importantly, the patients enrolled in trials.
-The purpose of CTO is to provide oversight, patient support and quality control for ongoing clinical trials at Ellis Fischel in order to advance the University of Missouri School of Medicine’s mission.
+Our support involves the principal investigators (lead investigator), clinicians and, most importantly, the patients enrolled in trials.
+The purpose of CTO is to provide oversight, patient support and quality control for ongoing clinical trials at Ellis Fischel in order to advance MU Health Care’s mission to save and improve lives.

 CTO team members assist with clinical trials from start to finish.
 Services provided include trial budgeting, protocol development, regulatory documentation management, trial research data collection and expert nurse clinicians.

 Clinical Trials Enrollment

 Please click the button below to see a list of our current trials.
 If you are interested in participating in a clinical trial, make sure to talk with your doctor first.

 Our Patients and their Clinical Trials Experience

 Thousands of Ellis Fischel patients have volunteered to take part in clinical trials.
 Those patients play a vital role in the fight against cancer because without them, we would not have the treatment options we have today.

 Patients enrolled in a clinical trial are assigned to one of the skilled and experienced CTO nurse clinicians who specialize in cancer care.
 Our nurse clinicians provide individualized support to each participant from beginning to end of the trial and often beyond.